itspara/USPP-Policy/README.md

 ======

-A place to discuss policy.
+A place to develop policy.